chrispo-git/ult-s/readme.txt

 Q: "I'm trying to access Ultimate S Settings and custom gamemodes and I'm not getting the menu!"
 A: You're likely on emulator, which doesn't support web menus.
-Pressing Ultimate S Settings will toggle both Ultimate S Mechanics and Shorthop Aerial Macro as a workaround.
+Pressing Ultimate S Settings will cycle through the presets as a workaround.
-If you want to remove one of these you can go to "ultimate/ult-s/sys-flags/" and remove either "mecahnics.flag" or "sh.flag"
+If you want to adjust the settings manually, you can open config.toml in ultimate/ult-s/config.toml

 Pressing custom gamemodes will let you play with Airdash Mode, Parry Mode, Hitfall Mode and Fighter Mode by default.
 If you want to change this, go to "ultimate/ult-s/gamemode-default.txt" and add the modes you want to play: